DareData/lp-foundations/05_assessing_code_quality/1_project_structure.md

 ## What is software design

 The goal of software architecture is to minimize the human resource required to build and maintain software systems.
 If the effort required to maintain a system grows with time, then the design is bad.
-If it's constant or shrinks with time, then the design is bad.
+If it's constant or shrinks with time, then the design is good!

 The key is to never sacrifice good design for speed, because this creates a mess that will force you to go slow in the long term.
 Technical debt and a swampy code base are a bane of all bigger software projects.